 Whether you are crunchy or not, you will have everything you need for this recipe in your kitchen already.
 The only difference is that crunchy die-hards might have 5 lbs of it, whereas everyone else will only have one small box.
 What is this simple yet already on hand ingredient?
-Baking soda
+Baking soda, of course!

 Another great thing about baking soda is that it is also great for acne.
 If you have any pimples or break outs a simple baking soda paste can do wonders.

-Now you can either wash of the baking soda paste immediately after using it as a scrub or you can choose to leave it on your face and let it act as a facial mask and then rinse.
+Either wash of the tea tree face scrub immediately after using it as a scrub or you can choose to leave it on your face and let it act as a facial mask and then rinse.
 The choice is up to you.

 Who says you have to pay a lot of money for a great looking skin?